 The GVL Community Garden sprang out of the ashes of Fox Lumber that burnt down in the 2007 fire.
 Since then it not only hosts over a dozen raised bed garden boxes where a plethora of organic vegetables and flowers grow, but it is also a gathering place for the whole community.
 Every Fall the garden hosts a Harvest Festival with a Native American theme and a cornucopia of delicious harvest dishes.
 They also host a Halloween Party for the children every year.
-During the summer months, on every Saturday from June 11 to Aug.
-20, the garden hosts the “Summer Faire Series”— free concerts from the stage and many fun activities such as square dancing, quilt shows, photography exhibits, pie festivals, guest speakers, craft vendors, and so much more.
+During the summer months, the garden hosts the “Summer Faire Series”— free concerts from the stage and many fun activities such as square dancing, quilt shows, photography exhibits, pie festivals, guest speakers, craft vendors, and so much more.
 And of course, the gardeners are happy to give tours of all the vegetable beds and explain the techniques of successful growing at this high altitude.

 It has become a place of true beauty, good Karma, tranquility and peace; and above all, a place where the whole community can gather together in harmony.

 And this is the story of how the garden began: